-Abstract

-- 8 This paper intends to highlight one of the very important but most often overlooked aspects - related to the challenges of the customization of information systems due to the lack of - 10 repeatability and reproducibility during data collection.
+Abstract- This paper intends to highlight one of the very important but most often overlooked aspects related to the challenges of the customization of information systems due to the lack of repeatability and reproducibility during data collection.

-12 Index terms- Knowledge Management, Data Validation, Repeatability and reproducibility of data collection, Corporate metrics.
+Keywords- Knowledge Management, Data Validation, Repeatability and reproducibility of data collection, Corporate metrics.